matthew-chirgwin/kafka-java-vertx-starter/CONTRIBUTING.md

 Signed-off-by: <user>
 ```

-The signed-off-by line can automatically be added by using the `-s` flag when commiting.
+It will automatically be checked by [husky](https://github.com/typicode/husky).

 ## Create issues...
 If you would like to implement a new feature, please [raise an issue](https://github.com/ibm-messaging/kafka-java-vertx-starter/issues)